system-zero/system-zero/src/y/README.md

 First we instantaniated a tiny [libc](libc/README.md) (and an endless project...).
 We used a script (implemented in our programming Language) which collects functions, structures, constants and macros, and then it generates a single file libc.
-We've faced with conditions which can easily fail and unhandled cases (like handling a failure during a function sequence), it has a been a bit of pleasure to work and express :)(yea it really should be, as we choosed the way!).
+Amd while, we've faced with conditions which can easily fail and unhandled cases (like handling a failure during a function sequence), it has a been a bit of pleasure to work and express :)(yea it really should be, as we choosed the way!).
 Anyway, it is